Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Here are some examples of triggers to pay attention to:

-Find all 14 goodwill impairment triggering events in this guide.
+Find all 14 goodwill impairment-triggering events in this guide.

 Now that we’ve covered the key triggering events that signal potential goodwill impairment, what happens next?